 Roberta is a committee member and former Queensland Chapter President of the Licensing Executive Society (Queensland Branch).

-Roberta has recently been named by Best Lawyers in Australia as “Lawyer of the Year” in the area of Biotechnology law (2019).
-Roberta has been recognised by her peers as one of the Best Lawyers in Australia in the areas of Intellectual Property Law (2017 – 2019), Biotechnology law (2018 – 2019), and Life Sciences Practice (2019), and has also been recognised as a recommended lawyer in the Doyle’s Guide to the Australian Legal Profession, Intellectual Property (2010, 2015 – 2017 & 2018).
+Roberta has been named by Best Lawyers in Australia as “Lawyer of the Year” in the area of Intellectual Property Law (2020) and Biotechnology law (2019).
+Roberta has been recognised by her peers as one of the Best Lawyers in Australia in the areas of Intellectual Property Law (2017 – 2020), Biotechnology law (2018, 2019 & 2020), and Life Sciences Practice (2019 & 2020), and has also been recognised as a recommended lawyer in the Doyle’s Guide to the Australian Legal Profession, Intellectual Property (2010, 2015 – 2019).

 Roberta Bozzoli’s recent experience includes: